CrispyTwilight/TaxApp-v2/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/CrispyTwilight/Tax_Application`
+1. Clone the repository: `git clone https://github.com/CrispyTwilight/TaxApp-v2`
 2. Open the solution in Visual Studio.
 3. Build the solution.

 ## Usage

+### New Instructions
+You will need MS SQL Server 2019.
+Please install the repository to the C drive so the connection string works.
+As long as LocalDB is running, the program should run fine.
+There is some testing data present in the database that comes with the project.

-### Instructions
+### OLD Instructions
 1. Open MySQL Workbench and run the SQL script located at Database/TaxApp_CREATE.sql to create the database and tables.
 2. Next, open Database/TaxApp_lNSERT_Example.sql and run the script to insert testing data.
 3. Pull up Task Manager and make sure a process called "mysqld" is running.
 It should be, but if it is not, start it by running the command "net start mysqld" in an admin command prompt.